Early Childhood Development Micro-Entrepreneurs’ Financial

 Financial and Energy Diaries in Uganda (FEDU): 2016-2017

-Country: Uganda Sample size: 588 respondents Duration: 9 months
+Sample size: 588 respondents

 Research Description: While much research has been done in Uganda regarding access to finance and even access to energy, organisations active in this field do not have access to the required data easily.
 L-IFT decided to conduct research that would be publicly accessible to the entire financial and energy sectors.
 The surveys were designed in dialogue with interested actors, and as a result the FEDU data are the go-to reference for those active on the ground.